LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 ## Extensibility

 The `std::execution` framework is expected to grow over time.
-We may need to add time-based scheduling, async I/O, priority-based scheduling, etc.
+We expect to add time-based scheduling, async I/O, priority-based scheduling, and other for now unforeseen functionality.
 The `system_context` framework needs to be designed in such a way that it allows for extensibility.

 Whatever the replaceability mechanism is, we need to ensure that new features can be added to the system context in a backwards-compatible manner.